Short

 Very few relatives are on the web anymore.

-Bob now lives in Foster City, California, with his wife,
+Bob now lives in Redmond, Washington, with his son.

 Bob grew up in Akron.
 A rough history of where he's been: